 It put things in perspective for me, not that I’m diminishing this truly amazing meal!
 So, to celebrate the extra-ordinary life of Julia Child, the American who brought French cooking to the family home, I decided to tackle something I’ve always wanted to make: chocolate crêpes.

-I had read that the batter needed to chill in the refrigerator for at least 2 hours so that the flour particles could expand in the liquid, insuring a light, thin crepe.
+- Chill.
+Cover and refrigerate for at least 2 hours so that the flour particles are able to expand in the liquid which will result in a light, thin crêpe.

 The first crêpe is your experiment, to determine whether your batter is the right consistency or not.
 It shouldn’t be thick and heavy, but just light enough to coat a spoon.